 Step 3: lining the hole

-- You will need to buy a sheet of heavy duty liner roughly twice the length and width of the hole, to allow for depth, shape and edging.
+You will need to buy a sheet of heavy duty liner, such as butyl or EPDM, roughly twice the length and width of the hole, to allow for depth, shape and edging.

-- Next, lay the heavy duty plastic in a double layer loosely over the pond, leaving a generous overlap all around.
+Next, lay the liner in a double layer loosely over the pond, leaving a generous overlap all around.
 Then start adding water slowly, letting the plastic sink gradually and take on the right shape.

-- Be aware that the plastic may need a bit of adjusting at this stage, depending on how many nooks and crannies it has to cover.
+Be aware that the liner may need a bit of adjusting at this stage, depending on how many nooks and crannies it has to cover.
 Watch carefully for leaks, too (even though they are unlikely) or for shapes which don’t work and need re-arranging.

 Step 4: filling the pond